This is the current committee of the Sporting Irish Water Spaniel Club

 Website : Neil Rice

 I first came across the Irish Water Spaniel back in 1973, a friend of the family had two Scottish Deer Hounds and a lovely Irish Water Spaniel bitch, from then on I knew that one day I would own one.
 Well it took a further 37 years before it came to pass.
 We successfully bred a litter of puppies from our first IWS bitch, Sookie in 2013.
 Unfortunately we lost Sookie last year but we still have one of of her pups and he is progressing well, all be it slowly.
-I currently have two Labradors and an IWS and throughout the season I am out at least 4 days a week shooting, picking up or driving the Guns on the Arbury Estate.
+I currently have two Labradors, an ESS and an IWS and throughout the season I am out at least 4 days a week shooting, picking up or driving the Guns on the Arbury Estate.

 I look after the SIWSC Website which is hosted on my server, I am a professional photographer so whenever possibly I try to record all of the clubs events and activities.